 Customer Spotlight: Orca Island Cabins

 When Dennis and Susan Swiderski acquired three acres of property on the iconic Orca Island’s shoreline, the last thing they expected to do was start an exciting vacation destination like Orca Island Cabins.
 Between a career in law and the growth of their family, their interest in ecotourism was sparked by their passion for Alaska’s beauty, leading to their desire to share it with visitors from all over the world.
-Since opening in 2004, their nine yurt cabin system has become one of the best glamping destinations in the country.
-So, we asked our longtime friends Dennis and Susan to share their incredible yurt-building journey and what it’s like to stay there.
+Since opening in 2004, their eight yurt cabin system has become one of the best glamping destinations in the country.
+Today, Orca Island Cabins is owned and operated by Dennis and Susan’s son Jonah and his wife, Yen Ly.
+We asked our longtime friends Dennis and Susan to share their incredible yurt-building journey and what it’s like to stay there.

 Arriving in Alaska: The Start of an Adventure

 Susan, an artist by profession, came to Alaska from New Mexico with her family in 1969.
 Dennis came to Alaska from Washington, D.C., in 1977, where he was a lawyer with the Federal Communications Commission (FCC).
-After meeting in Anchorage, Susan and Dennis married and had three sons.
-Afterward, they moved from Anchorage (population 600,000) to Seward (population 3,000) in 1996.
-As a young, married couple, Dennis and Susan explored Alaska mainly by boat, with a specific interest in areas like Whittier, Seward, and Homer (among others).
-After acquiring three acres of waterfront property (including a small island that they named Orca Island), the couple decided to build a remote wilderness lodge that now includes nine luxury Pacific Yurts they later named the Orca Island Cabins.
+After meeting in Anchorage, Susan and Dennis married and had three sons, moving to Seward, Alaska in 1996.
+After acquiring three acres of waterfront property (including a small island that they named Orca Island), the couple decided to build a remote wilderness lodge that now includes eight luxury Pacific Yurts they later named Orca Island Cabins.

 The Construction of Orca Island Cabins: Dennis and Susan Meet Pacific Yurts